-- c.
-Hybrid, EJD, Blended Weekend, and Distance Education courses.
-If a course is offered in the Hybrid, EJD or blended Weekend format, or if the course is otherwise a "distance education" course within the meaning of Academic Rule 1.6, Section G, the combined total amount of work required for the course (including assigned readings, recorded lectures, discussion boards, classroom hours, and written assignments) will be no less than 42.5 hours per credit hour.
-Professors teaching courses offered in the Hybrid, EJD or blended Weekend format, or any "distance education" courses, must demonstrate compliance with this standard by charting the work assigned in the course according to the guidelines provided by the law school's instructional design department. - d.
+- B, and students who have already satisfied their ARW graduation requirement but opt to write an additional long paper for the course, will earn an additional credit hour (i.e., three rather than two credit hours) to reflect the time spent researching and writing a long paper. - c.
+Blended and Distance Education courses.
+If a course is offered in the Hybrid, EJD, blended, or blended weekend format, or if the course is otherwise a "distance education" course within the meaning of Academic Rule 1.6, Section G, the combined total amount of work required for the course (including assigned readings, recorded lectures, discussion boards, classroom hours, and written assignments) will be no less than 42.5 hours per credit hour.
+Professors teaching courses offered in the Hybrid, EJD, blended, or blended weekend format, or any "distance education" courses, must demonstrate compliance with this standard by charting the work assigned in the course according to the guidelines provided by the law school's instructional design department. - d.
 Clinics and Field Placements.
 All clinic and field placement (externship and residency) courses require at least 45 hours of work per credit hour awarded, inclusive of time spent on casework and fieldwork, classroom time, time spent in supervision meetings, and time spent preparing for class.
 Students will track their time according to the policies and procedures developed by the Director of Clinics and Director of Externships. - e.
 Co-curricular Activities.
 Academic credit will be awarded for work on a law review, journal, competition team, internship with a professor, or other co-curricular activity upon determination that the student has completed at least 45 hours of work per credit hour awarded.
 Students are responsible for tracking their time according to the policies and procedures that apply to the activity involved.
 Prior to submitting grades for co-curricular activities, faculty advisors, competition coaches, or supervising faculty members are responsible for verifying that each student has tracked sufficient hours to justify the award of academic credit to that student. - f.
 Independent Research.
 Academic credit will be awarded for independent research upon determination that the student has completed a project of sufficient scope and complexity to require at least 45 hours of work per credit hour awarded.
 Students are responsible for tracking the time spent in researching, writing, and conferring with a faculty supervisor on an independent research project, and supervising faculty are responsible for verifying that the time expended by each student justifies the credit awarded.
 Independent research proposals should include information sufficient to demonstrate that the project will justify the award of credit proposed.
 It is presumed for planning and approval purposes that a proposal for a research paper will justify an award of credit as follows:

-1 credit 1) At least 5,000 words, and 2) the judgment of both the faculty member supervising the Independent Research project and the faculty member who approves all Independent Research proposals that the project will require the student to spend at least 45 hours researching and writing the paper and conferring with the student's faculty supervisor.
-2 credits 1) At least 8,500 words, and 2) the judgment of both the faculty member supervising the Independent Research project and the faculty member who approves all Independent Research proposals that the project will require the student to spend at least 90 hours researching and writing the paper and conferring with the student's faculty supervisor.
+Credits Requirements 1 credit 1) At least 5,000 words, and 2) the judgment of both the faculty member supervising the Independent Research project and the faculty member who approves all Independent Research proposals that the project will require the student to spend at least 45 hours researching and writing the paper and conferring with the student's faculty supervisor.
 3 credits 1) At least 12,000 words, and 2) the judgment of both the faculty member supervising the Independent Research project and the faculty member who approves all Independent Research proposals that the project will require the student to spend at least 135 hours researching and writing the paper and conferring with the student's faculty supervisor.
 Three credits will be awarded only in rare circumstances.